Updated on March 8, 2022

-A veteran- and woman-owned brewery in South Jersey, Backward Flag works hard to raise awareness about veteran’s issues…and make terrific beer.
-Try the Something’s Missing IPA, with 100% of sales donated to Veteran-focused mental health charities, or the flagship Oak Armored Ale, a crisp pale conditioned on toasted American oak.
+A woman- and Veteran-owned brewery in South Jersey, Backward Flag works hard to raise awareness about veteran’s issues…and make terrific beer.
+Try the Something’s Missing IPA, with 100% of sales donated to Veteran-focused mental health charities.
+Or the flagship Oak Armored Ale, a crisp pale conditioned on toasted American oak.

 Fifth Hammer Brewing Co.

 It’s impossible to look at women pioneering the craft beer industry—especially in New York City—and not highlight Mary Izett.
 Her often colorful hair and vibrant personality to match have made incredible strides for women in craft beer.
 Her accolades stretch as far as the Brooklyn Bridge.
-She is the President of the Pink Boots Society chapter in New York, President of both the Malted Barley Appreciation Society and the New York City Homebrewers Guild, author of the book Speed Brewing, and co-host of the podcast Fuhmentaboudit.
-In 2017 she added Co-owner of Fifth Hammer in Long Island City, Queens to that list.
-A 15-bbl taproom, Fifth Hammer constantly rotates through a selection of creative ingredient drives ales.
-I actually love Fifth Hammer so much that I asked Mary to help my wife and I brew a beer for our wedding last October.
+She has served as the President of the Pink Boots Society chapter in New York and President of both the Malted Barley Appreciation Society and the New York City Homebrewers Guild, has authored the book Speed Brewing, and co-hosted the podcast Fuhmentaboudit.

 Garrison City Beerworks

-In the past several years, I’ve tried more IPAs than I can count: juicy IPAs, bitter IPAs, Milkshake IPAs… you name it.
+In the past several years, we’ve tried more IPAs than we can count: juicy IPAs, bitter IPAs, Milkshake IPAs… You name it.

-And frankly, I’ve hit IPA fatigue.
-Forced to choose between an IPA or a lager, I’ll choose a lager nine times out of ten.

-But that one time?
-It’s reserved for Garrison City Beerworks.
-Co-founder Nicole Gray has either studied some intense black magic, or she’s just that good—and since I have a pretty good eye for practitioners of the dark and deadly arts, I’d say it’s the latter.
-If you find yourself in the beautiful city of Dover, New Hampshire, find a seat on their outdoor patio and grab an IPA.
+And frankly, if we want an elite IPA, we’re going with one from Garrison City Beerworks.
+Co-founder Nicole Gray has either studied some intense black magic, or she’s just that good—and since we have a pretty good eye for practitioners of the dark and deadly arts, we’d say it’s the latter.
+If you’re looking for one of the best breweries in New Hampshire, find a seat on Garrison City Beerworks’ outdoor patio and grab an IPA.

 Harlem Brewing Co.